Neuroethology: Feature analysis in toad vision

-Ewert and coworkers adopted a variety of methods to study the predator versus prey behavior response.
-They conducted recording experiments where they inserted electrodes into the brain, while the toad was presented with worm or anti-worm stimuli.
-This technique was repeated at different levels of the visual system and also allowed feature detectors to be identified.
-In focus was the discovery of prey-selective neurons in the optic tectum, whose axons could be traced towards the snapping pattern generating cells in the hypoglossal nucleus.
-The discharge patterns of prey-selective tectal neurons in response to prey objects – in freely moving toads – "predicted" prey-catching reactions such as snapping.
-Another approach, called stimulation experiment, was carried out in freely moving toads.
+The discharge patterns of T5.2 prey-selective tectal neurons in response to prey objects – recorded in freely moving toads – 'predicted' prey-catching reactions such as snapping.
+Another approach, called stimulation experiment, was also carried out in freely moving toads.
 Focal electrical stimuli were applied to different regions of the brain, and the toad's response was observed.
-When the thalamic-pretectal region was stimulated, the toad exhibited escape responses, but when the tectum was stimulated in an area close to prey-selective neurons, the toad engaged in prey catching behavior (Carew 2000).
-Furthermore, neuroanatomical experiments were carried out where the toad's thalamic-pretectal/tectal connection was lesioned and the resulting deficit noted: the prey-selective properties were abolished both in the responses of prey-selective neurons and in the prey catching behavior.
-These and other experiments suggest that prey selectivity results from pretecto-tectal influences.
+When the pretectal thalamic region was stimulated, the toad exhibited escape responses, but when the optic tectum was stimulated in an area close to prey-selective neurons, the toad engaged in prey catching behavior (Carew 2000).
+Furthermore, neuroanatomical experiments were carried out where the toad's pretectal thalamic connection to the ipsilateral optic tectum was lesioned and the resulting deficit noted: the prey-selective properties were abolished both in the responses of prey-selective neurons and in the prey catching behavior.
+These and other experiments suggest that prey selectivity results from thalamic pretectal inhibitory influences to the optic tectum.
+It is suggested that thalamic TH4 neurons, projecting their axons in the bulbar/spinal tract, process both excitatory pretectal thalamic influences from feature et and excitatory tectal influences from feature ep in order to trigger predator avoidance behaviors.

+With regard to the releasing mechanisms of the prey capture sequence it is suggested that the release of each action - orienting, stalking, fixating or snapping - requires prey recognition and that the type of action in the sequence is determined by the localization of the prey in space.
+For example, a toad's prey capture release mechanism for orienting toward prey involves visual command elements for prey recognition (prey feature detecting neurons T5.2) AND visual command elements for prey localization (local sign detecting neurons T5.1 and T4).

 Ewert and coworkers showed in toads that there are stimulus-response mediating pathways that translate perception (of visual sign stimuli) into action (adequate behavioral responses).
 In addition there are modulatory loops that initiate, modify or specify this mediation (Ewert 2004).
 Regarding the latter, for example, the telencephalic caudal ventral striatum is involved in a loop gating the stimulus-response mediation in a manner of directed attention.
-The telencephalic ventral medial pallium („primordium hippocampi"), however, is involved in loops that either modify prey-selection due to associative learning or specify prey-selection due to non-associative learning, respectively.
+The posterior telencephalic ventral medial pallium („primordium hippocampi"), however, is involved in loops that either modify prey-selection due to associative learning or specify prey-selection due to stimulus-selective habituation, respectively.